-Clearly, this can be fit very nicely by a hypothesis $h(x) = \sigma(\theta x)$ , but what is the best value for $\theta$ ?
-Evidently, the objective function $J{tr}(\theta)$ will approach zero for large values of $\theta$ , as shown in the plot on the left, below, which has no regularization ( $\lambda = 0$ ).
-However, would the best hypothesis really have an infinite (or very large) value for $\theta$ ?
-Such a hypothesis would suggest that the data indicate strong certainty that a sharp transition between y = 0and y = 1 occurs exactly at x = 0, despite the actual data having a wide gap around x = 0.
+Clearly, this can be fit very nicely by a hypothesis $h(x) = \sigma(\theta x)$, but what is the best value for θ ?
+Evidently, when there is no regularization ($\lambda = 0$), the objective function $J{1r}(\theta)$ will approach zero for large values of θ , as shown in the plot on the left, below.
+However, would the best hypothesis really have an infinite (or very large) value for θ ?
+Such a hypothesis would suggest that the data indicate strong certainty that a sharp transition between y = 0 and y = 1 occurs exactly at x = 0, despite the actual data having a wide gap around x = 0.

 Study Question: Be sure this makes sense.
-When the $\theta$ values are very large, what does the sigmoid curve look like?
+When the θ values are very large, what does the sigmoid curve look like?
 Why do we say that it has a strong certainty in that case?

-In absence of other beliefs about the solution, we might prefer that our linear logistic classifier not be overly certain about its predictions, and so we might prefer a smaller $\theta$ over a large $\theta$ .
-By not being overconfident, we might expect a somewhat smaller $\theta$ to perform better on future examples drawn from this same distribution.
-This preference can be realized using a nonzero value of the regularization trade-off parameter, as illustrated in the plot on the right, above, with $\lambda = 0.2$ .
+In absence of other beliefs about the solution, we might prefer that our linear logistic classifier not be overly certain about its predictions, and so we might prefer a smaller θ over a large θ .
+By not being overconfident, we might expect a somewhat smaller θ to perform better on future examples drawn from this same distribution.
+This preference can be realized using a nonzero value of the regularization trade-off parameter, as illustrated in the plot on the right, above, with $\lambda=0.2$.

 Another nice way of thinking about regularization is that we would like to prevent our hypothesis from being too dependent on the particular training data that we were given: we would like for it to be the case that if the training data were changed slightly, the hypothesis would not change by much.
+To refresh on some vocabulary, we say that in this example, a very large θ would be overfit to the training data.